What is body composition?

 A healthy balance of fat and muscle is a vital component of long-term health.
 Having sufficient muscle mass helps bolster the immune system to fight off illnesses, support good posture, enhance mobility, and prevent frailty in old age.

-What are the benefits of understanding your body composition?
+What are the benefits of body composition?

 - Find your baseline so you know what you need to lose, gain, or maintain